 However, long-term success virtually never comes to the one-person show.

 People are a constant and essential part of the professional world.
-Thus, there’s value for creatives in ensuring you’re prepared to tackle the personal level of your professional life in such a way that your creativity has the space it needs to thrive, without ruining your professional relationships.
+Thus, there’s value for a creative team player in ensuring you’re prepared to tackle the personal level of your professional life in such a way that your creativity has the space it needs to thrive, without ruining your professional relationships.
 Or your chances at leadership.

 But, if every work environment includes burning bridges because you’re unable to function in a group atmosphere, even if your ideas are valued, you will never be able to thrive.
 Plus, you’ll hinder others from being able to succeed, as well, if there’s preventable conflict.